Garleenn/Garleenn/README.md

 - 👋 Hi, I’m @Garleenn
-- 👀 I’m interested in programming on JavaScript!
+- 👀 I’m interested in programming on JavaScript and Vue.js!
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Node.js and MongoDB)